microsoft/FluidFramework/BREAKING.md

 ### `IChannel.summarize` split into sync and async
 `IChannel` now has two summarization methods instead of a single synchronous `summarize`. `getAttachSummary` is synchronous to prevent channel modifications during summarization, `summarize` is asynchronous.

+### `IFluidConfiguration` deprecated and `configuration` member removed from `ContainerRuntime`

+The `IFluidConfiguration` interface has been deprecated and will be removed in an upcoming release.
+This will include removal of the `configuration` member of the `IContainerContext` at that time.
+To inspect whether the document is in readonly state, you should instead query `container.readOnlyInfo.readonly`.

+The `configuration` member of `ContainerRuntime` has also been removed.

 ## 0.54 Breaking changes
 - [Removed `readAndParseFromBlobs` from `driver-utils`](#Removed-readAndParseFromBlobs-from-driver-utils)